‘Nurturing Individual Excellence’

 Useful information

 Snacks: Please send your child in with a healthy snack for their morning break.
+Children may also purchase a warm snack, if they wish.

 Water bottles: Please send your child into school with a named, filled water bottle, with a secure lid.